cloudposse/github-action-matrix-extended/README.md

 -->

-GitHub Action to group list of Atmos stacks and split each group on chunks of 256 items.
+GitHub Action that when used together with reusable workflows makes it easier to workaround the limit of 256 jobs in a matrix.

 ---